ItsNesh/operating-systems/week_2/20250816_week_2_COMBINED.md

 > *Instructor Insight*: "STCF is preemptive, meaning it can interrupt a running process to run a shorter one.
 This gives better response times but requires more context switching."

-> ⚠️ **Watch the Definitions**: Completion time is the clock reading when a job finishes.
+> **Additional Explanation (not in source_files)**: Completion time is the clock reading when a job finishes.
 Turnaround time is completion minus arrival.
 The slide deck assumes every job arrives at time 0, so the two columns match.
 If you instead respect the arrival times shown here (0, 2, 4), the turnaround values become 10, 16, and 22 seconds even though the completion times are still 10, 18, and 26.
 Always subtract the arrival time when solving exam problems.

 ---